 The mystery of how to store a bra properly can be resolved by first dividing what you own in two categories: soft cup and molded cup bras.
 You can fold the first kind but the latter requires a little more special treatment.

-There's actually several space-saving tricks and they're not too shabby for something that you can DIY (at least most of them).
+Factors and bra differences like the ones mentioned are things to consider when storing and/or packing your bras.
+This may be challenging or a bit of a hassle to some.
+Worry not though because there are actually several space-saving tricks and they’re not too shabby for something that you can DIY (at least most of them).

 In a way, molded cup bras are easier to store because they have the same similar shape and structure.
 All you have to do is line them up together with the cups leaning into one another.
 This might take up some major space, but unless you’re a bra hoarder and you have multiple bras, you can likely fit them all into one drawer.